 In the late 16th century a young warrior from Africa, Yasuke(possibly Yusefe), from the area now known Mozambique, became a trusted member and samurai in the inner circle of the Sengoku Period warlord Oda Nobunaga (1534 – 1582).

 It is clearly documented that he participated in the 1582 Battle of Tenmokuzan and the Honno-ji Incident, a decisive battle that lead to the unification of Japan.
 He is also said to have manned a cannon at the Battle of Yamazaki, the incident in which the betrayal of Nobunaga was avenged, and his dream of a unified Japan was realized.

 Yasuke was his Japanese name and he is mentioned in the 1581 letters of the Jesuits Luis Frois and Lorenço Mexia and in the 1582 Annual Report of the Jesuit Mission in Japan.

-Chicago-based producer Floyd Webb and Tokyo-based producer Deborah Ann DeSnoo (Japan: Memoirs of a Secret Empire, 2004) have formed a partnership to re-capture the lost histories of global cross-cultural interaction, 16th century Jesuit missionaries and the forging of a unified Japanese nation.
+Chicago-based producer Floyd Webb and Tokyo-based producer Deborah Ann DeSnoo (Japan: Memoirs of a Secret Empire, 2004) have formed a partnership to re-capture the lost histories of global cross-cultural interaction in the 200 year old trade culture of East Africa, India, Asia and Japan, the 16th century encroachment of Jesuit missionaries and their imperial designs, and the forging of a unified Japanese nation.